 COMPUTER INPUT DEVICES

 Computer Input devices are those responsible for the insertion of data into the computer, that is instructing the computer.
-They are devices that enters information into a computer from an external source.
+They are devices that enter information into a computer from an external source.
 Data is referred to as the “raw material” for information at a particular time.

 Examples include; keyboard, mouse, joystick, Webcam, etc.